2019 NFL Mock Draft: Giants pick strong-armed Drew Lock, Jets land receiver A.J. Brown

 16. Miami Dolphins

-Josh Allen, EDGE Kentucky.
+Josh Allen, EDGE, Kentucky.
 Without a quarterback worth taking here -- although Ryan Finley is pretty similar to Ryan Tannehill -- the Dolphins address another need: edge-rusher.
 Allen can play with his hand in the dirt but is best as a chess piece on the outside.

 17. Baltimore Ravens